 If an employer chooses a RTO who is not funded by the department, the costs associated with the off the job training will be met by the employer.
 This includes costs associated with travel and accommodation.

-For further information in relation to eligibility to claim for travel and accommodation assistance, refer to the apprenticeships and traineeships travel and accommodation subsidy scheme policy or go to the Australian Apprenticeships Support Network provider website.
+For further information in relation to eligibility to claim for travel and accommodation assistance, refer to the apprenticeships and traineeships travel and accommodation subsidy scheme policy or the Australian Apprenticeships Support Network on the GTNT website.

 Wages and conditions of employment for apprentices and trainees in the NT are covered in appropriate industrial awards and agreements.
 Apprenticeships Australian Support Network provider operate a workplace relations helpline to assist apprentices and trainees and their employers with enquiries regarding rates of pay, entitlements and conditions.